KodrAus/log-enrich/README.md

+> This code has been moved to https://github.com/KodrAus/antlog

 # `log_enrich`

 This is a rough-and-ready experimental API for enriching logs with contextual properties without having to pass explicit loggers through your application.
 It works with the `log` crate, currently using a custom `env_logger` format.
 Property enrichment is a feature that works naturally with structured logging.